Rolling into the Base

 Once you submit the claim, click the "Submission history" tab to view the claim’s charges.
 There will be an entry for each claim submission in ascending order.

-• Charge details: You can use this page as a way to justify your base rate when requested to do so by a payer.
+$ Charges: Use the Claim Charge Details page to justify your base rate when requested to do so by a payer.
 It includes your company’s name, the name of the patient as well as the claim and charge details.
 If the payer asks you to justify your base rate charges, print this out and send it to them.

 Charges tab – active charges